justinpham2/Image-Classification-Comparison/README.md

 * RPS Dataset:
   * Images did not have to be resized since they were all 200x300.
 Instead, the neural network architecture shifted to allow for these to slot perfectly into the input layer.
   * The main library used for opening the images with `PIL`.
-The images were shuffled, normalized, and split into training and testing sets.
+The images were shuffled, normalized, and split into training and testing sets..

+* Eyes Dataset:
+  * As the images in the dataset were of varying sizes without any standard dimensions, they were resized to 224x224 to ensure compatibility with the Densenet model.
+  * The data was pre-processed using libraries like openCV and Pandas.
+The pixel values were normalized and the labels were one-hot encoded.

 #### Data Visualization